+Increase the impact and visibility of your campaign by finding partners.
 Do you have established relationships with other businesses/vendors?
 Find ways to work together for Giving Tuesday.
 Perhaps one business provides a venue, another provides food, and another provides entertainment.
 The more businesses involved, the more opportunity and resources you have to promote your campaign and multiply the benefits the community can enjoy.

 Collaborating with other businesses will also help you scale the campaign's promotion and increase the chances of providing an excellent experience for the employees volunteering.

 Now that you’ve planned out the details of your campaign, you’ll also need a way for employees and participants to donate/volunteer.